folio-org/okapi/doc/guide.md

 The `/_/discovery` endpoint manages the mapping from service IDs to network addresses on the cluster.
 Information is posted to it, and the proxy service will query it to find where the needed modules are actually available.
+It also offers shortcuts for deploying and registering a module in one go.

 The `/_/proxy` endpoint is for configuring the proxying service, including which modules we know of, how their requests are to be routed, which tenants